 Position Type: Full time (35hrs/week), fixed term (one-year) contract with possibility for extension.

 About the Role:

-You are a design thinker and practitioner, skilled at developing and delivering creative and participatory design processes in support of inclusive community and city-building.
+You are a design thinker, skilled at developing and delivering creative and participatory design processes in support of inclusive community and city-building.

-You are a seasoned facilitator, with a toolbox of methods and activities for creating safe and inclusive spaces that invite dialogue, curiosity, and a sense of possibility.
+You are a skilled facilitator, with a toolbox of methods and activities for creating safe and inclusive spaces that invite dialogue, curiosity, and a sense of possibility.